Ivan the Terrible: Early life

-Ivan was the first son of Vasili III and his second wife, Elena Glinskaya.
-Vasili's mother was an Eastern Roman princess and member of the Byzantine Palaiologos family.
-She was a daughter of Thomas Palaiologos, the younger brother of the last Byzantine Emperor, Constantine XI Palaiologos (r.
+Ivan Vasilyevich was the first son of Vasili III by his second wife, Elena Glinskaya.
+Vasili's mother, Sophia Palaiologina, was a Byzantine princess of the Palaiologos family.
+She was a daughter of Thomas Palaiologos, the younger brother of the last Byzantine emperor, Constantine XI Palaiologos (r.
 1449–1453).
-Elena's mother was a Serbian princess and her father's family, the Glinski clan (nobles based in the Grand Duchy of Lithuania), claimed descent both from Orthodox Hungarian nobles and the Mongol ruler Mamai (1335–1380.)
-Born on August 25, he received the name Ivan in honor of St. John the Baptist, the day of the Beheading of which falls on August 29.
-In some texts of that era, it is also occasionally mentioned with the names Titus and Smaragd, in accordance with the tradition of polyonyms among the Rurikovich.
-Baptized in the Trinity Lavra of St. Sergius by Abbot Joasaph (Skripitsyn), two elders of the Joseph-Volotsk monastery were elected as recipients—the monk Cassian Bossoy and the hegumen Daniel.
+Elena's mother was a Serbian princess and her father's family, the Tatar Glinski clan (nobles based in the Grand Duchy of Lithuania), claimed descent both from Orthodox Hungarian nobles and the Mongol ruler Mamai (1335–1380).
+Born on 25 August, he received the name Ivan in honor of St. John the Baptist, the day of whose beheading falls on 29 August.
+In some texts of that era, it is also occasionally mentioned with the names Titus and Smaragd, in accordance with the tradition of polyonymy among the Rurikids.
+He was baptized in the Trinity Lavra of St. Sergius by Abbot Joasaph (Skripitsyn) and two elders of the Joseph-Volokolamsk Monastery were elected as recipients—the monk Cassian Bossoy and the hegumen Daniel.
 Tradition says that in honor of the birth of Ivan, the Church of the Ascension was built in Kolomenskoye.

 When Ivan was three years old, his father died from an abscess and inflammation on his leg that developed into blood poisoning.
 The closest contenders to the throne, except for the young Ivan, were the younger brothers of Vasily.
-Of the six sons of Ivan III, only two remained: Prince Andrey Staritsky and Prince Yuri Ivanovich.
-Ivan was proclaimed the Grand Prince of Moscow at the request of his father.
-His mother Elena Glinskaya initially acted as regent, but she died in 1538 when Ivan was only eight years old; many believe that she was poisoned.
+Of the six sons of Ivan III, only two remained: Andrey and Yuri.
+Ivan was proclaimed the grand prince at the request of his father.
+His mother Elena Glinskaya initially acted as regent, but died in 1538, when Ivan was eight years old; many believe that she was poisoned.
 The regency then alternated between several feuding boyar families that fought for control.
 According to his own letters, Ivan, along with his younger brother Yuri, often felt neglected and offended by the mighty boyars from the Shuisky and Belsky families.
-In a letter to Prince Kurbski Ivan remembered, "My brother Iurii, of blessed memory, and me they brought up like vagrants and children of the poorest.
+In a letter to Andrey Kurbsky, Ivan remembered, "My brother Iurii, of blessed memory, and me they brought up like vagrants and children of the poorest.
 What have I suffered for want of garments and food!"
 That account has been challenged by the historian Edward Keenan, who doubts the authenticity of the source in which the quotations are found.